-A massive complex of three 6-story buildings tower over the East Bank of the Mississippi River which make up the Naval Support Activity (NSA New Orleans).
+Naval Support Activity (NSA New Orleans) is a massive complex of three, six-story buildings that tower over the East Bank of the Mississippi River.
 Constructed during World War I, the U.S. Army originally built the 1.5 million square foot logistics center for the U.S. Army Quartermaster Depot.
 The complex was completed in 1919.

 The Louisiana Emergency Relief Administration, later the WPA, opened the naval complex as a transient camp a year after the complex was placed in maintenance status.
 They trained, sheltered, and worked almost 25,000 New Orleans residents that lost their homes during the Great Depression.
 The men were pulled off the streets and given a role in the Navy as soldiers.